Frequently Asked Questions

 How do you find and recruit quality caregivers?

-Our primary recruiting source is our present care-givers, they understand the quality of person we are looking for.
+Our primary recruiting source is our present caregivers, who understand the quality of person we are looking for.

 How often do you evaluate your caregivers?

-There are many items in our evaluation process but the first point is to talk to the clients that have experienced first-hand the quality of care they are receiving.
+There are many items in our evaluation process, but the first point is to speak with clients who have experienced the quality of care firsthand.

 Will my parents have the same caregiver each time?